SABARI005/19AI307---Module-1/19AI307_JAVA(25-26)/Module-03/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Inheritance and Aggregation using Java
+Program to implement a Array using Java
-Developed by : NIRAUNJANA GAYATHRI G R
+Developed by : SABARI S
-RegisterNumber : 212222230096
+RegisterNumber : 212222240085
 */
 ```